webplatform/docs/svg/elements/feComponentTransfer/index.md

   0.00
   1.00

-For example, an input pixel whose red value is 0.375 - the midpoint of the second input range (0.25 to 0.50) - would be mapped to the second array value of 0.70.
+For example, an input pixel whose red value is 0.375 - the midpoint of the second input range (0.25 to 0.50) - would be mapped to the second value in the output array: 0.70.

 The following graphic illustrates how the input segments are mapped to the output segments in a discrete transfer.